Stardock

 Stardock Corporation is an American software development company founded in 1991 and incorporated in 1993 as Stardock Systems.
-Stardock initially developed for the OS/2 platform, but was forced to switch to Microsoft Windows due to the collapse of the OS/2 software market between 1997 and 1998.
-The company is best known for computer programs that allow a user to modify or extend a graphical user interface as well as personal computer games, particularly strategy games such as the Galactic Civilizations series, Sins of a Solar Empire: Rebellion, Elemental: Fallen Enchantress, and Ashes of the Singularity.
+Stardock initially developed for the OS/2 platform, but transitioned to Microsoft Windows with the collapse of the OS/2 ecosystem between 1997 and 1998.
+The company is best known for software that allow a user to modify or extend a graphical user interface as well as PC games, particularly strategy games such as the Galactic Civilizations series.

-Stardock created and maintains WinCustomize, a graphical user interface customization community, and developed the Impulse content delivery system before its sale to GameStop.
-Many of the skins and themes featured on its site are for software that is part of their Object Desktop windows desktop suite.
-They are based in Plymouth, Michigan.
+Stardock created and maintains WinCustomize, a graphical user interface customization community, and developed the Impulse digital distribution system before its sale to GameStop and its 2014 discontinuation.
+It offers skins and themes for software that is part of its Object Desktop desktop suite.
+The company is headquartered in Plymouth, Michigan.

 History

 Stardock was founded by college student Brad Wardell and named after a major city in Raymond E. Feist's Riftwar Cycle.
-Stardock began as a custom PC maker and expanded into making software.
+Wardell serves as the company's president and chief executive.
+Stardock was a PC building company at inception and later expanded into software development.

 OS/2 era (1993–2001)

 Stardock's initial product was a computer game for OS/2 called Galactic Civilizations.
 Stardock did not receive the majority of royalties from the initial sales of Galactic Civilizations due to publisher bankruptcy in addition to taking on many of the publisher's responsibilities, but the market had been created for subsequent addon packs including the Shipyards expansion, and Stardock later sold a significant number of licenses to IBM for part of its Family FunPak (under the name Star Emperor).
 Stardock went on to create OS/2 Essentials, and its successor, Object Desktop, which provided the company with a large base of users.

-At about this time, IBM decided to abandon OS/2.
-However, they did not make this decision public, and Stardock continued to develop applications software and games for the platform, including Avarice and Entrepreneur.
-With the advent of Windows NT 4, Stardock found that their core user base was slipping away, and was forced to reinvent itself as a Windows developer, but not before it lost most of its money and staff.
-A key revealing point was the failure of its game Trials of Battle, a 3D hovercraft fighting game, which Stardock expected to sell a million copies and instead sold in the hundreds.
-Brad Wardell estimates that the death of OS/2 set the company back by about three years.
+Wardell identified the death of the OS/2 platform as a major setback for the company.
+Stardock continued to develop applications software and games for OS/2, at the same time that IBM had internally cancelled its development.
+Stardock's OS/2 offerings at the time included Avarice and Entrepreneur.
+With the launch of Windows NT 4, Stardock found that its user base was deteriorating.
+The company was reoriented as a Microsoft Windows developer, losing many of its financial resources and staff in the transition.
+Stardock had expected Trials of Battle, a 3D hovercraft fighting game, to sell a million copies and it instead sold hundreds.